cloke/peel/README.md

 # TODO GENERAL
+- [ ] Most of the git UI could be reused in the github package.
+Should probably make GitUI package.
 - [X] Look at organizing tool specific code into local packages
 - [ ] TaskRunner should handle stdError and report back to the user
 - [ ] Hook github view into debugger window